rdkcentral/rdk-halif-test-device_settings/docs/pages/dsDisplay/ds-display_L3_TestProcedure.md

 **Acceptance Criteria:**

-This test sets the Scan Info using dsSetAVIScanInformation(), confirms visibility through an HDMI analyzer, and verifies it using dsGetAVIScanInfo().
+This test sets the Scan Info using dsSetAVIScanInformation(), confirms visibility through an HDMI analyzer, and verifies it using dsGetAVIScanInformation().
 The test passes if both manual and API verifications are successful.

 **Expected Results:**